A powerful but underutilized feature in Lightroom is the Lightroom Book Module.

-It’s best to make this decision before starting your layout process.
-The size will affect the layout of your images and any captions or other text you might put in your book.
+Make this decision before starting your layout process.
+The size will affect the layout of your images, as well as any captions or other text.

 In this menu, you can choose to print a Blurb book.
 You can also generate a PDF or series of JPG files for output through another printing service.

 You can also select from three cover types for a print version of your book.
-These are a Hardcover Image Wrap, a Hardcover Dust Jacket, or a Softcover book.
+These choices are a Hardcover Image Wrap, Softcover book, and Hardcover Dust Jacket.

 If you’re creating a PDF or JPGs, there is a “No Cover” option available.

 You’ll also need to decide on your paper type.